dbenesh82/behav_vid_data_compiler/wrangling_data/quality_control_notebooks/quality_control_behav_data2.md

     ## [1] "39_1B_7"  "74_1B_13" "74_1C_13" "74_2B_13" "74_3A_13" "74_3D_13"
     ## [7] "74_4A_13" "74_5D_13"

 The first copepod in this list, 39\_1B, was identified as suspicious in the [first exploration](quality_control_behav_data1.ipynb) of the data, because it was not in the videography table.
 When we plot it, we see that the behavior of this copepod look suspicious; there is no clear peak when dropped and it becomes more active after the drop.

+![](quality_control_behav_data2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-10-1.png)

 This makes me skeptical about two other videos, 66\_1B\_9 and 50\_6D\_7, that had the same problem: behavioral data without an entry in the videography table.
-They should probably be removed.

-![](quality_control_behav_data2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-10-1.png)
+They could probably be removed, since they were only observed on a single day and they were in the least important treatment group.

 The other copepods that had too many observations were all from plate 74, day 13.
 In this case, the peak seems to be in the right place, so I feel confident in simply removing the final observation from the raw data.